 Final Thoughts on Poshmark vs Ebay vs Mercari

 Personally, I choose eBay.
 Hands down.
-Like I said, I have to go where the sales are.
-But that ’s just me.
+Like I said, I have to go where the sales are (see the chart below).
+But that’s just me.

 My honest opinion on eBay vs Poshmark vs Mercari is really that you need to decide for yourself.
 If you want to be a full time seller or make a significant chunk of money, I highly recommend eBay for that.
 There are simply more users and it’s easier to sell items quickly.